 Different Ways Ebb And Flow Systems Can Drain

-Ebb and flow hydroponic systems can drain in a couple of different ways.
-In some ebb and flow systems, the grow bed is flooded until the nutrient solution reaches a certain level.
+In ebb and flow systems, the grow bed is flooded until the nutrient solution reaches a certain level.
 At that point a standpipe allows water to flow down a drain tube back into the system’s reservoir.
-The pump is usually set up on a timer to run for a certain amount of time and when that time is up, the water stops flowing, it drains back down the pump, draining the grow bed.
+The pump can be set up on a timer to run for certain intervals, flooding the grow bed over an extended period of time.
+When that time is up the pump stops and water drains back down the pump, draining the grow bed.
 After a set amount of time, the timer kicks the pump back on and the process is repeated.

 What Grow Medium Works Best In Ebb And Flow Hydroponic Systems